Cancer & Blood Disorders Institute Support Services

 Every child with a pediatric illness requiring hospitalization experiences a psychological reaction.
 The degree of reaction varies with the developmental level and the level of function prior to illness, as well as the state and reaction of the family and the severity of the illness.
 The divisions of Psychiatry and Behavioral Medicine at Nicklaus Children's Hospital offer individual therapy for the patient, family therapy and participate in the patient and family support groups.

 Volunteer organizations are the lifeblood of any institution.
-The Cancer & Blood Disorders Center, is fortunate to have the support of the United Order True Sisters, Miami #43, since 1958.
-This entity has a long tradition of providing support services to the patients of the Nicklaus Children's Hospital Cancer & Blood Disorders Center, including sponsorship of the annual summer cancer camp.
+The Cancer & Blood Disorders Institute, is fortunate to have the support of the United Order True Sisters, Miami #43, since 1958.
+This entity has a long tradition of providing support services to our cancer and blood disorder patients, including sponsorship of the annual summer cancer camp.

 A holiday party in December brings children with cancer together to celebrate the joys of the season with staff and friends and acquaintances from the hospital.
 A cancer survivor's day celebration is held each June, with dozens of patients and their families in attendance.